Edmund Beaufort, 4th Duke of Somerset: Early life and family

 Edmund Beaufort, born about 1438, was the second son of Edmund Beaufort, 2nd Duke of Somerset by his wife Eleanor de Beauchamp, a daughter of Richard Beauchamp, 13th Earl of Warwick and widow of Thomas de Roos, 14th Baron Roos of Hamlake.
 His elder brother was Henry Beaufort, 3rd Duke of Somerset (26 January 1436 – 15 May 1464).

-After the defeat of the Lancastrians in 1461, Edmund was brought up in France with his younger brother John Beaufort, Marquess of Dorset, and on the execution of his elder brother Henry Beaufort, 3rd Duke of Somerset after the Battle of Hexham in 1464, Edmund is said to have succeeded as 4th Duke of Somerset by Lancastrians in February 1471, though his brother's attainder was never reversed, and his titles remained forfeit.
+After the defeat of the Lancastrians in 1461, Edmund and his younger brother John Beaufort, Marquess of Dorset took refuge in France.
+On the execution of his elder brother Henry after the Battle of Hexham in 1464, the Lancastrians asserted that Edmund had succeeded as 4th Duke of Somerset.
+However, his brother's attainder was never reversed, and his titles remained forfeit.
 In a proclamation dated 27 April 1471 Edmund is spoken of as "Edmund Beaufort, calling himself duke of Somerset".
+(Note: Henry Beaufort, 3rd Duke of Somerset, was attainted by Parliament on 4 November 1461, and most of his lands were granted to King Edward IV's brother Richard, Duke of Gloucester, and other Yorkists.
+Henry Beaufort received a general pardon on 10 March 1463, but after his execution Parliament annulled the act restoring him to his dignities, which again became forfeit and were not restored.
+So although Edmund Beaufort was styled by supporters of the House of Lancaster as 4th Duke of Somerset, by act of Parliament he had no legitimate right to use the title.
+In 1485, some twenty-one years after the execution of the 3rd Duke of Somerset, Edmund Beaufort, along with Jasper Tudor, had all acts of attainder against his father annulled in the first Parliament of King Henry VII, "for their true and faithfull Allegeaunces and Services doune to the said blessed King Herrie [VI].")

+Return to England

 In October 1470 Beaufort returned from France when King Edward IV was driven from the throne after Richard Neville, 16th Earl of Warwick's defection and alliance with Queen Margaret and the restoration of King Henry VI, who was the first monarch ousted by the family feud, and whom due to occasional insanity she assisted in his duties, Somerset was unenthusiastic over the reconciliation and made little effort to co-operate.
 In fact his failure to hold London against Edward IV was a decisive moment, leading to the Battle of Barnet (14 April 1471) and the death of Warwick.
 Some sources say he was present at Barnet, but this is an error.